nishantverma160380/PythonEssentialProject/README.md

     Dictionarirs
     ----------(like map)
+    {key:value}

       keys, values, items
       has_key

     keys can be -- number, string, tuple